 True to the politicians that some of them were, the people of Pompeii had stunning smiles.
 Their secret?
 A fiber-rich, low-sugar diet that prevented cavities and kept those gums healthy.
 Also found at the Vicolo dei Balconi were amphorae, vessels made out of terra-cotta that were used to contain wine, oil, and garum (fermented fish intestines).
 Save yourself a trip to the dentist and learn from the Pompeians.

 By now, you know about the city covered in the volcanic ashes of a deadly eruption at Pompeii, preserving (almost too well) the narrative of a city.
 But what are the details of that narrative?
-We’ll outline some specifics below.
+We’ll outline one gruesome story below.

 One set of skeletal remains of a man indicate that he was beheaded while escaping the molten heat.
 Originally, researchers believed that this man was hit by a flying rock.
 Upon further inspection, they deduced from a limp in his leg that he actually may have stayed home, dying instead by lethal gases.
 The flying rock could have been a doorjamb propelled by a strong volcanic cloud.

 Before recent excavations, what we knew of Pompeii came from letters from Pliny the Younger, a 17-year-old boy who lived along the Bay of Naples at the time of the eruption.
-The letters were addressed to a historian named Tacitus, and they detailed the horrific events that occurred.
-Pliny the Younger wrote about Romans defending themselves by covering their heads, the awful toxic cloud, wails and prayers.
+The letters were addressed to a historian named Tacitus and they detailed the horrific events that occurred.
+Pliny the Younger wrote about Romans defending themselves by covering their heads, the awful toxic cloud, wails and prayers, and other events that occurred.

 A commander of the Roman fleet, the heroic officer used his boats to see what was going on at Mt.
-Vesuvius and to mitigate the ensuing panic, but he unfortunately died from toxic gases.11.
-Between 79 AD and 1944, Mt.
-Vesuvius experienced 27 serious eruptions
+Vesuvius and to mitigate the ensuing panic, but he unfortunately died from toxic gases.

 Far from dormant, the deadly volcano poses a threat to nearby civilization to this day.
 The last eruption was in 1944.
 Even though it was a particularly stressful time for chaos (being four years into World War II), residents of the nearby San Sebastiano village and Allied soldiers acted quickly to evacuate.
 While there were no military deaths, 26 Italian civilians were killed and almost 12,000 people were displaced.